BgmdMap/BGMD_MAPs/README.md

 The experiment results of comparing BGMD and EXPLAIN are under folder "BGMD_result".

 ### Mispredicted Area UPweight Sampling (MAPS)
-The experiment results of comparing MAPS, JTT and SMOTE are under folder "BGMD_result".
+The experiment results of comparing MAPS, JTT and SMOTE are under folder "MAPS_result".

 ## Data